v-harrishe/azure-docs/articles/load-balancer/move-across-regions-external-load-balancer-powershell.md

              ]
     ```

-7. To obtain region location codes, you can use the Azure PowerShell cmdlet [Get-AzLocation](/powershell/module/az.resources/get-azlocation?view=azps-1.8.0) by running the following command:
+7. To obtain region location codes, you can use the Azure PowerShell cmdlet [Get-AzLocation](https://docs.microsoft.com/powershell/module/az.resources/get-azlocation?view=azps-1.8.0) by running the following command:

-    ```azurepowershell-interactive
+    ```powershell

     Get-AzLocation | format-table